ben-kuhn/docker-linbpq/README.md

 # Getting Started

-Download this project and unzip it: https://github.com/VE3LSR/docker-linbpq/archive/master.zip
+Download this project and unzip it: https://github.com/ben-kuhn/docker-linbpq/archive/master.zip

 # Running

-Edit the file `bpq32.cfg`
-run `docker-compose up -d` to start.
+Edit the file `bpq32.cfg` and put it in the directory you have mounted to /opt/linbpq in the container run `docker-compose up -d` to start.

 # Updating

-Updating is as simple as `docker-compose pull; docker-compose down; docker-compose up -d`
+Updating is as simple as `docker-compose build; docker-compose down; docker-compose up -d`

 # Building